vknaisl/teeton/README.md

 # Introduction

+Teeton is a simple programming language created for Runtime Systems course at the Faculty of Information Technology at the Czech Technical University.

 # Installation

 Once you have copy of this repository, you can run `make build` to build teeton executable.